 FEA is the acronym for ‘finite elements analysis’.
-Based on the finite element method (FEM), it is a technique that makes use of computers to predict the behavior of varied types of physical systems such as deformation of solids, heat conduction and fluid flow.
-FEA is a very popular tool used by engineers and physicists because it allows the application of physical laws to real-life scenarios with precision, versatility, and practicality.
+Based on the finite element method (FEM), it is a technique that makes use of computers to predict the behavior of varied types of physical systems such as deformation of solids, heat conduction, and fluid flow.
+FEA software, or FEM software, is a very popular tool used by engineers and physicists because it allows the application of physical laws to real-life scenarios with precision, versatility, and practicality.
 Below we discuss everything there is to know about FEA for beginners.

 FEA Basics How Does FEA Work?